 James Gordon Bennett (1841-1918) was born in 1841 of an Irish mother and a Scottish father, who owned the New York Herald Tribune.
 Born into a wealthy family he did not experience the need to have to make do and to work hard for the basic necessities to survive.
 With easy money available to him, he was able to enjoy the rich life of social entertaining, sporting and gambling.
 Having reflected on the events of his past, he decided with the blessing of his parents to relocate to Paris and head up the New York Herald Tribune paper there.
-To promote his Tribune, he hit on the idea of promoting various sporting and expedition events, such as a balloon and an airplane race along with a yacht race which eventually became The Americas Cup Yacht Race.
+To promote his Tribune, he hit on the idea of promoting various sporting and expedition events, such as a balloon and an airplane race along with a yacht race.

 In 1900 he sponsored the first ever international motoring competition – The Gordon Bennett Cup Race: the first to be held on a closed circuit.
 He sponsored six races in total, the first three and the sixth were held in France.
 The fourth was held in Ireland and the fifth was in Germany.
 The Gordon Bennett Cup Race paved the way for modern Grand Prix racing.
 The first French Grand Prix in 1906 was testament to the growing commercialisation and international trend on motorcar manufacturing.
 The Gordon Bennett Cup Race is often referred to as the race that saved motorsport.